Buddy Buddy: Development

-L'emmerdeur, a huge hit in Europe, had been released as "A Pain in the Ass" in art houses in the United States, where it had enjoyed moderate box office success.
-Jay Weston of William Morris Agency, obtained the remake rights and pitched the film for Matthau, Lemmon and Wilder to work on.
+L'emmerdeur, a huge hit in Europe, had been released as A Pain in the Ass in art houses in the United States, where it had enjoyed moderate box-office success.
+Jay Weston of William Morris Agency obtained the remake rights and pitched on the film for Matthau, Lemmon and Wilder to work.

-Wilder said of the film: "If I met all my old pictures in a crowd, personified, there are some that would make me happy and proud, and I would embrace them ... but Buddy Buddy I'd try to ignore."
+Wilder said of the film, "If I met all my old pictures in a crowd, personified, there are some that would make me happy and proud, and I would embrace them ... but Buddy Buddy I'd try to ignore."